 As you can see, this particular mention was labelled as negative, even though it doesn’t actually carry a negative meaning.
 However, the word guilty caused the tool to classify it as negative sentiment.

-Still, the ability to use sentiment analysis tools is a blessing, especially considering the amount of data that needs to be analysed in order to draw conclusions and make business decisions.
+The ability to use sentiment analysis tools is a blessing, especially considering the amount of data that needs to be analysed in order to draw conclusions and make business decisions.

 The 17 best sentiment analysis tools out there – let’s have a look at them!